LitJSON/litjson/README.md

 See the file INSTALL for generic building and installation instructions.

-The 'configure' script for this package recognizes the following specific
+The `configure` script for this package recognizes the following specific
 flags:

   --disable-debug